 Being generous with contrast often improves the drawing.
 It doesn’t matter if the contrast was not apparent in the original photo, add it anyway.

-This will teach you How to Draw Realistic Shadows in Pencil
+This will teach you How to Draw Realistic Shadows with Pencil

 If you ever need proof that shadow and depth are inseparable just look at how the drop shadow on each of the images on this post lifts the picture off the page.

 7. Add Depth to the Details of Your Drawing

 I’ll end this post by taking a look at the detail of this elephant’s eye.
 It’s an enlarged section of a larger, very detailed drawing.